 The seeds are then dried in a dry, warm, and ventilated place.
 They fall from the umbels when they are dry.
 They are used to serve as a spice or to make herbal tea.

 As for its leaves are used as aromatic herbs.
 They are threadlike.

 Fennel can reach 1.5 or even 2 meters in height.
-It has an anise scent.
-It is from the Apiaceae or Umbelliferae family.
+It has an anise scent, and it is from the Apiaceae or Umbelliferae family.